 If you’re confused, don’t feel bad.
 We tend to think the diet creator may have been a little bit as well.

 Is The Snake Diet Sustainable Long Term?

 Hardly.
 Most people we have heard speaking of it on the forums said they couldn’t even last a week.
-You’re basically asked to go on an unsupervised water fast for a few days at a time, over and over and over again.
+You’re asked to go on unsupervised water fast for a few days at a time, over and over and over again.